andreiacarodrigues/FEUP-ROBO-Assignment-2/README.md

 ```

 ### How to execute:
-In the package open two terminals.
+In the package folder open two terminals.
 The first one will run the stdr launcher with the selected map:
 ```
 roslaunch stdr_launchers v_map_going_left.launch <-- V map with the robot following the wall using the left side of the sensor roslaunch stdr_launchers v_map_going_right.launch <-- V map with the robot following the wall using the right side of the sensor